Category: Sculptures

 Bronze edition: 7 | Height: 34″ (with base)

 James Fenimore Cooper’s fictional character, Chingachgook was supposedly the “last” of the Mohicans.
 They were called “Mahican” from the Dutch ‘Mahikander’, meaning ‘river people’ and their homeland was along much of the Hudson River Valley.
-An Algonkian people, they became trading partners with …
+An Algonkian people, they became trading …

 Continue reading